Paragard Lawsuit Lawyers in Houston, TX

-If You Have Been Injured by a Paragard IUD, Our Attorneys May Be Able to Help You
+If You Have Been Injured by a Paragard IUD Removal, Our Attorneys May Be Able to Help You

-If you or someone you know has been injured while using this IUD, make sure to call a Paragard removal attorney in Houston.
-At Fibich, Leebron, Copeland & Briggs, our skilled legal team have been representing clients in product liability and dangerous drug lawsuits for years.
-Our skilled lawyers are committed to providing personalized legal representation, and working to achieve the ideal results in and out of the courtroom.
-Contact us today to schedule a consultation, and let our award-winning attorneys start fighting for you.
+If you or someone you know has been injured while using the Paragard IUD, please call an experienced attorney who can help advocate for you.
+At Fibich, Leebron, Copeland & Briggs, our skilled legal team has been representing clients in product liability and dangerous drug lawsuits for years.
+Our skilled lawyers are committed to providing fierce advocacy for those who have been harmed by defective or dangerous products.
+We work hard to achieve the ideal results in and out of the courtroom so that our clients can move forward with their lives.

 Removing the Paragard device is normally a simple procedure that requires no anesthesia.
 However, if this procedure is not done correctly, the patient’s uterus may be damaged, forcing them to go through surgery or even, under extreme circumstances, a total hysterectomy.

 Reports have also indicated that if the device perforates the wall of the uterus, complications such as infection, scarring, or damage to other organs may occur.